 When a Broadcaster Application requests a connection to a media WebSocket, the Receiver shall begin sending the appropriate content once the connection is established.
 The data sent by the Receiver over a media WebSocket connection is expected to be matched to the type of media indicated by the WebSocket Interface Function as provided in Table 8.1.
 Therefore, video compliant with formatting described in A/331 [1] shall be sent by the Receiver over the WebSocket identified by the URL WSPath/atscVid.
-Similarly, audio compliant with formatting described in A/331 [1] and captions compliant with formatting described in A/331 [1] shall be sent over WSPath/atscAud and WSPath/atscCap WebSocket connections, respectively.
+Similarly, audio compliant with formatting described in A/331 [1] shall be sent over WSPath/atscAud and WSPath/atscCap WebSocket connections, respectively.
 For media WebSocket connections that are currently open, content may not be sent at all times, for example, if no captions are present at a given time.